-Kenneth Juster served as U.S. under secretary of commerce from 2001-2005.
+Kenneth Juster is the U.S. Ambassador to India.
+Previously, he served as U.S. under secretary of commerce from 2001-2005.
 In this capacity, he was in charge of the Bureau of Industry and Security.
 Juster oversaw issues at the intersection of business and national security, including strategic trade controls, imports and foreign investments that affect U.S. security, enforcement of anti-boycott laws, and industry compliance with international arms control agreements.

 He was one of the key architects of the Next Steps in Strategic Partnership initiative between the United States and India.
 His work related to India was instrumental in transforming the U.S.-India relationship and laid the foundation for the historic civil nuclear agreement between the two countries.